preservim/vim-pencil/README.markdown

 You can find that reason in Vim's mysterious command sequences.
 Take `cas` for instance.
 You might see it as a mnemonic for _Change Around Sentence_ to replace an existing sentence.
-But dig a bit deeper to see that such commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
-Think of them as the building blocks of a _domain specific language_ for manipulating text that with mastery can become a powerful tool to express yourself.
+But dig a bit deeper to discover that such commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
+Think of them as the building blocks of a _domain specific language_ for manipulating text —a different kind of language whose mastery can become a powerful tool to express yourself.
 For more details:

 * [Learn to speak vim – verbs, nouns, and modifiers!][ls]
 * [Your problem with Vim is that you don't grok vi][gv]